 These miners will have their first meeting on the 14th of January.
 This is also the date that the currency’s white paper will be released.

-Venezuela has made real progress in their quest to develop the Petro.
-Other countries are also taking tentative steps to creating the own cryptocurrency,
+Venezuela has made real progress in its quest to develop the Petro.
+Other countries are also taking tentative steps to create their own cryptocurrency,

 which they will be able to control as opposed to decentralized virtual currencies like Bitcoin.

 Even so, Bitcoin and the like have gained massive traction in countries where the economic landscape is clouded in corruption and uncertainty.
 Venezuela is one such country.
 Its aforementioned financial crisis led to more and more people turning to stable, by comparison, currencies such as Bitcoin.

 Other countries mired in similar economic conditions, like Zimbabwe, have also seen an increase in crypto adoption.
 The demand is so great, that Bitcoin in the country is trading at well over the global average.

 Developing countries such as South Africa, Kenya and Sudan are also eagerly hopping on board the Bitcoin train in a bid to combat their own country’s financial problems.

 Countries like Russia and Israel are also hoping to benefit from virtual currencies, without the disruptive nature of centralized cryptocurrencies.
 Russia is hoping to develop its own CryptoRuble, while Israel has the aim of creating a digitized shekel.